 Two interaction modules and a hybrid model

 Given a mashup m to be built, all selected services SS and a service to be tested s, our framework in section 3 learns their complex interaction and predicts the probability of m selecting s as the next service.
-In this section, we apply the framework to two kinds of information (that is, content information and invocation history between mashups and services) and propose two modules that learn the interaction from different perspectives.
-We will discuss the differences between the two modules including their input information and feature representation.
-Finally, a hybrid model that integrates these two modules is introduced.
+In this section, we apply the framework to two kinds of information (that is, content information and invocation history between mashups and services) and propose two models that learn the interaction from different perspectives.
+We will discuss the differences between the two models including their input information and feature representation.
+Finally, a hybrid model that integrates these two models is introduced.

-Two modules for interaction learning

-Functional interaction module
+Functional-interaction-based model

 When assessing the selection probability of a service s, a mashup developer will firstly consider whether the functionality of s, along with those of selected services SS, can satisfy his requirement Mreq.
-Therefore, we design a functional interaction module that models their interaction from the perspective of functionality.
+Therefore, we design a functional interaction model that captures their interaction from the perspective of functionality.

 The functionality of a service, that is, the content information, generally fall into two forms: word sequence (such as service descriptions) and separate words (such as tags).
 The same is true of Mreq.
 To get the representation of the functionality of a mashup or a service, we first adopt two deep-learning based techniques to process these two forms of information, respectively, and then concatenate their extracted features.

 To apply deep-learning based feature extraction, we need to preprocess the content information with word embedding.
 Specifically, we convert all terms into sparse binary vectors with one-hot encoding, input these vectors into an embedding layer, and map each term into a dense vector or an embedding.
-Finally, we truncate or pad a piece of content information if necessary and stack the embeddings of its terms, which transform the content information into a matrix with a fixed size.
-The process can be described as
+Finally, we truncate or pad a piece of content information if necessary and stack the embeddings of its terms, which transform the content information into a matrix with a fixed size, E. The process can be described as